Mitochondria-Driven Tumorigenesis: A New View of Cancer Metabolism

 Mitochondria role in cancer metabolism tumorigenesis concept

-Mitochondria are increasingly recognized as regulators of cellular metabolism, immune signaling, and redox balance.
+Cancer metabolism and mitochondrial function are increasingly recognized as regulators of cellular metabolism, immune signaling, and redox balance.
 This review explores how mitochondrial reprogramming may actively drive tumor development and influence responses to immunotherapy.

 Read the full article here